Hypnobirthing Explained: Does Hypnobirthing Really Work?

 Hypnobirthing is a class that is based on the belief that childbirth is not painful unless you fear it.
 It uses self-hypnosis to help your rewrite your beliefs about fear and help you birth with greater ease, the way the body is ‘supposed’ to work.

-The Healthy Start Birth Prep Challenge is a birth class that will help you prepare body, mind, baby, and partner for birth to work together as a whole, unified team.
+Birth Undone is a birth class that will help you prepare body, mind, baby, and partner for birth to work together as a whole, unified team.
 It will also help you prioritize the things you can do to make your birth as safe and rewarding as possible.

-I hope this article helped you understand the pros and cons of hypnobirthing compared to the Healthy Start Birth Prep Challenge.
-We would LOVE to help you prepare for a fabulous birth.
+I hope this article helped you understand the pros and cons of hypnobirthing compared to Birth Undone.
+I would LOVE to help you prepare for a fabulous birth.
 Our next class starts on the first of the month!
 If you have any questions reach out to Suzzie at contact @shebirthsbravely.com.